About

 Worth mentioning other projects that I have created:

-Lucario - A color scheme/theme with more than half million downloads, Github: github.com/raphamorim/lucario.
+Lucario - A color scheme/theme with more than one million downloads, Github: github.com/raphamorim/lucario.

 Native-CSS - A conversor of pure CSS to javascript literal objects or React Style objects.
 It was used by Google in few projects for many years.
 Github: github.com/raphamorim/native-css.